To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 Certainly, many churches large and small have not been faithful in teaching biblical doctrine accurately.
 In fact, they have muddied the water and fouled the clear teachings of the Bible, teaching instead the traditions of men.
 Jesus scolded the religious leaders of His day when He said,“Hypocrites!
 Well did Isaiah prophesy about you, saying: ‘These people draw near to Me with their mouth, and honor Me with their lips, but their heart is far from Me.
 And in vain they worship Me, teaching as doctrines the commandments of men’” (Matthew 15:7–9).

-God’s way is not a heavy burden (Matthew 11:30).
-It can change your life!
-Read our powerful booklet The Ten Commandments.
+Read the powerful booklet The Ten Commandments.
 It is available absolutely free.
-View it online, download it, or order your own free printed copy today!
+View it online, download it, or order your own free printed copy today.